smartcoder-21/smartcoder-21/README.md

 - 👋 Hi, I’m @smartcoder-21
 - 👀 I’m interested in ...
-Encryption and security
+Anything
 - 🌱 I’m currently learning ...
 Java, javascript, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...